Statistics show that if you are sitting at a table with four of your friends, one of you may be suffering from a mental illness.

 Ralph realized that restoring balance to his physical and emotional well-being was a process that would take time.
 His talks with his counselor gradually resulted in better concentration and relationships with coworkers.
 He began to share more with his wife about his internal struggles.

 Providing Resources for Your Employees

-US workers suffering from depression take 68 billion more sick days annually.
+Depression is considered as the reason for up to 400 million lost work days annually.
 Employers can help erase the stigma of behavioral health by providing resources and encouraging participation whenever these resources are needed.

 Telehealth video and phone calls give members access to immediate consultations with counselors or psychiatrists for a flat fee per call.